How to register a company in Ghana: all the important details

-In this type of business, the owner cannot establish their organization to make profits as is required by the law.
+In this type of business, the owner cannot establish their organisation to make profits as the law requires.
 Therefore, under this structure, only a non-profit business can be established.
 The best thing about a company limited by guarantee is that they do not pay corporate tax.
 Usually, non-profit firms are actively involved in community development projects.
-However, the owner of the business must file income taxes especially if they have employees who are salaried.
+However, the business owner must file income taxes, especially if they have salaried employees.

 2. Company limited by shares

-This structure is characterized by the presence of two people who act as the directors of the company.
-Furthermore, there exist at least an individual recognized as a a shareholder in the same company.
-Companies limited by shares' aims to make a profit from its dealings with its members liability limited by the share value.
+This structure is characterised by the presence of two people who act as the directors of the company.
+Furthermore, at least one individual is recognised as a shareholder in the same company.
+Companies limited by shares aim to profit from their dealings with their members' liability is limited by the share value.

 3. Company unlimited by shares